5 Ways to Make Sure Halloween in Recovery Isn’t Scary

 Not sure how to celebrate Halloween sober?
 We’ve got tips on how to make sure your recovery comes first on October 31st.

 Despite what your mind may be telling you, facing such days doesn’t have to be scary.
-When armed with the right tools and the right attitude, holidays like Halloween can still be a blast.
-You don’t have to drink in order to dress up, eat candy or spend time with friends.
+When you’re armed with the right tools and the right attitude, holidays like Halloween can still be a blast.
+You don’t have to drink in order to dress up, eat candy, or spend time with friends.

 Here are a few pieces of advice to make the most of this Halloween while still putting your recovery first.